 Why Is My Teenage Daughter Always In Her Room?

 However, this isn’t necessarily why she is staying in her room.
-She may have fallen asleep in the early hours of the morning or may be feeling a bit unwell, and simply needs to rest.
+She may have fallen asleep in the early hours of the morning or may be feeling a bit unwell and simply needs to rest.

 Why Is My Teenage Daughter Always In Her Room?

-This behavior can often be quite disconcerting as a parent.
+This teenage behavior can often be quite disconcerting as a parent.
 But there is often a simple explanation.

 She Wants Privacy